 Cloud Forest Dome

-The Cloud Forest Dome and Flower Dome collectively home 217,000 plants from over 800 species.
+The Cloud Forest Dome and Flower Dome, are two separate conservatories within Gardens by the Bay, that collectively home 217,000 plants from over 800 species!

 The Cloud Forest Dome replicates the cool climate found in regions between 1000m and 3000m.
 With it’s iconic 42m cloud mountain and 35m waterfall, it’s certainly not something to miss whilst in Singapore.